Jitney (play): Synopsis

 Becker's son, Clarence (nicknamed Booster) is released early from prison after serving 20 years for the murder of his college girlfriend, a white woman who had falsely accused him of rape.
 Becker has not visited him in prison once during that span, furious that he made sacrifices to provide for Booster's future only for him to throw it away on needless revenge.
 Booster comes to the station anxious to reconcile with his father, but Becker refuses to listen to him, furiously blaming him for his mother's death; she died of grief after Booster was sentenced to death.
 Angry recriminations are thrown on either side and Becker disowns his son.
 When Booster returns later to apologize, Becker pointedly ignores him.

 News arrives that the building housing the station is to be condemned and torn down by the city.
 The drivers contemplate renting new space elsewhere, or disbanding the jitney company, but later that evening Becker encourages them to resolve to fight the eviction.
 Youngblood admits to Rena that his secretive behavior has been because he has been saving up to buy a house as a surprise for her; her sister was helping him look at houses.
-Rena admonishes him for buying a house without consulting her, but acknowledges that he has changed, and they reconcile.
+Rena admonishes him for buying a house without consulting her, but acknowledges his intentions, and they reconcile.

 Tragedy strikes unexpectedly when Becker, who has taken a second job at the steel mill where he used to work before retiring, is killed in an industrial accident.
 Booster breaks down in agony on hearing his father is dead, but at the end of the play appears ready to take his place as the head of the jitney station.